BEST EVER Strawberry Peach Smoothie Recipe

 You’ll just need 4 simple ingredients to make this smoothie at home:

 Fresh peaches – I used 2 extra ripe fresh peaches.
 When I say extra ripe, I mean it.
 One of them was starting to get a little wrinkly, but when I cut it open it was still good.
 In fact, it was fabulously sweet!
+(Just make sure it’s not rotten!)
 While you can sub frozen peaches if you need to, I really think the fresh peaches are delicious.
 Leaving the skin on gives the smoothie a little extra nutrients too.

 Frozen strawberries – I went frozen with the strawberries because the smoothie still needed some more substance.
 I buy a big bag from costco just to have on hand for all my smoothies. 🙂